sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 ## 44 Through the Forest

-Mrs. Anne Sterling did not think of the risk she was taking when she ran through a forest after two men.
+Mrs. Anne Sterling did not think of the risk (that) she was taking when she ran through a forest(森林) after two men.
 They had rushed up to her while she was having a picnic at the edge of a forest with her children and tried to steal her handbag.
-In the struggle, the strap broke and, with the bag in their possession, both men started running through the trees.
+In the struggle(挣扎), the strap(带子) broke and, with the bag in their possession(拥有), both men started running through the trees.
 Mrs. Sterling got so angry that she ran after them.
 She was soon out of breath,